-- 1) Illness. - 2) Serious illness in the student's immediate family. - 3) A death or funeral in the student's immediate family or of a close friend or relative. - 4) Medical, dental or orthodontic treatment or counseling appointment. - 5) Court appearances occasioned by family or personal action. - 6) Religious instruction not to exceed three hours in any week. - 7) Physical emergency conditions such as fire, flood, storm, etc.

-- 8) Family emergencies.
+- Illness - 2) Serious illness in the student's immediate family. - 3) A death or funeral in the student's immediate family or of a close friend or relative. - 4) Medical, dental or orthodontic treatment or counseling appointment. - 5) Court appearances occasioned by family or personal action. - 6) Religious instruction not to exceed three hours in any week. - 7) Physical emergency conditions such as fire, flood, storm, etc. - 8) Family emergencies.

-- 9) Active duty in any military branch of the United States.

-- 10) Family related work.

-- 11) Vacations with family.

-- 12) Prior approved college/school visits

-- 13) A student's condition that requires ongoing treatment for a mental health diagnosis.
+- 9) Active duty in any military branch of the United States. - 10) Family related work. - 11) Vacations with family. - 12) Prior approved college/school visits - 13) A student's condition that requires ongoing treatment for a mental health diagnosis. - 14) Reasonable efforts will be made by the school district to accommodate any student who wishes to be excused from a curricular activity for a religious observance.